 As above infographic says that the relative interest of angular JS is 90 in terms of Google Which is a way to high compared to Backbone.Js and Ember.
 Github, Stackoverflow, Youtube, Third Party module and Chrome profiles of Angular Js is very strong.

-Community is one of the most paramount factors to consider when culling a framework.
+The community is one of the most paramount factors to consider when culling a framework.
 A sizably voluminous community betokens more questions answered, more third-party modules, more YouTube tutorials…you get the point.
 I have put together a table with the numbers, as of August 16, 2014.
-Angular is definitely the victor here, being the 6th most-starred project on GitHub and having more questions on StackOverflow than Ember and Backbone cumulated, as you can visually perceive in above infographic.
+Angular is definitely the victor here, being the 6th most-starred project on GitHub and having more questions on StackOverflow than Ember and Backbone cumulated, as you can visually perceive in the above infographic.

 — Rafal Wesolowski (@WesolowskiRafal) June 25, 2015

-Share article and comments your views!!! 🙂
+Share the article and comments about your views!!! 🙂